Universe in a rotating black hole and preferred axis

-If there were only one body in the universe, for example Earth, then it would have no relative motion with respect to other bodies.
+{\bf Absolute frame of reference}.\\ If there were only one body in the universe, for example Earth, then it would have no relative motion with respect to other bodies.
 Yet, a Foucault's pendulum could determine Earth's rotation about its own axis \cite{LL1}.
 But, with respect to what would Earth rotate if there were no other bodies?
 Earth's state of motion would have no meaning in that case.

 Newton's rotating bucket argument demonstrated that true rotational motion cannot be defined as the relative rotation of the body with respect to the immediately surrounding bodies \cite{Newton}.
 More generally, true motion and rest cannot be defined relative to other bodies.
 Instead, they can be defined only by reference to absolute space.